CobaltFusion/DebugViewPP/README.md

 We use Incredibuild to make use of all cores of multiple machines to accelerate building our C++ projects.

-So when is this Debugview++ thing usefull?
+So when is this Debugview++ thing useful?
 ------------------------------------------

 - first of all, with debugview++ you can see messages from different processes, not just 'attached' processes.